Legacy of Kain: Defiance: Story

 The story continues from where Soul Reaver 2 ended.
 As the game opens, Kain saved Raziel's life by drawing the Soul Reaver from him - Raziel was meant to enter the blade and become its soul-devouring spectral half.
 This causes a time paradox that changes Nosgoth's history for the worse, and separates Kain and Raziel.

 Kain's part of the game follows him seeking Moebius the Time Streamer, the guardian of time for answers to where Raziel is, how he has changed time, and later following a lead Moebius gives him to explore a Vampire citadel.
 During his quest, Kain finds and completes a broken talisman of Vampire construct known as the Balance Emblem.
 Kain discovers murals during his quest dictating an ancient war between the first races to inhabit Nosgoth, the Ancients and the Hylden.
 After sealing the Hylden in an alternate dimension using the Pillars of Nosgoth, the Hylden cursed the Ancients with bloodthirst, sterility and immortality, turning them into the first Vampires.
 Kain discovers from the murals that it was prophesied that both races would have a champion arise - a Vampire champion wielding the Soul Reaver, and a Hylden champion wielding a flaming sword.
 Because he possesses the material Soul Reaver depicted, Kain comes to believe he is the prophesied Vampire champion.
 The outcome of the battle between the two champions remains ambiguous.

 Raziel's part of the game begins five hundred years later during the time of Blood Omen.
 Held captive by the Elder God, Raziel escapes his master and travels about Nosgoth hoping to find a way to avoid his fate of being imprisoned in the Soul Reaver.
 After being told by the Reaver's maker Vorador that only the deceased Janos Audron can give him the answers he seeks, Raziel travels to Avernus Cathedral to find Janos' heart and revive him.
 Raziel also finds murals of the Hylden and Ancients, showing the Ancients committing suicide in horror of their immortality.
-Raziel later discovers this is because the Ancients worshiped the Elder God, who had decreed all souls had to spin in a cycle of life and death known as the Wheel of Fate.
+Raziel later discovers this is because the Ancients worshipped the Elder God, who had decreed all souls had to spin in a cycle of life and death known as the Wheel of Fate.
 Because they were immortal, their souls could not follow this doctrine and the Ancients became the bane of the entity they once revered.
 Raziel also finds murals of the two prophesied champions, and discovers that the Hylden champion and its flaming sword resemble him and the spectral Soul Reaver.